gomorpheus/morpheus-cli-docs/CLI-Manual.md

 ```
 Usage: morpheus policies get-type [policy-type]
+    -Q, --query PARAMS               Query parameters.
+PARAMS format is 'foo=bar&category=web'
     -j, --json                       JSON Output
+    -y, --yaml                       YAML Output
+        --csv                        CSV Output
+        --quotes                     Wrap CSV values with ".
+Default: false
+        --no-header                  Exclude header for CSV Output.
+    -f, --fields x,y,z               Filter Output to a limited set of fields.
+Default is all fields for json,csv,yaml.
+        --all-fields                 Show all fields present in the data.
+        --wrap                       Wrap table columns instead hiding them when terminal is not wide enough.
+        --select x,y,z               Filter Output to just print the value(s) of specific fields.
+        --delimiter [CHAR]           Delimiter for output values.
+Default: ',', use with --select and --csv
+        --newline [CHAR]             Delimiter for output rows.
+Default: '\n', use with --select and --csv
+    -q, --quiet                      No Output, do not print to stdout
     -d, --dry-run                    Dry Run, print the API request instead of executing it.
         --curl                       Curl, print the API request as a curl command instead of executing it.
         --scrub                      Mask secrets in output, such as the Authorization header.
 For use with --curl and --dry-run.